saxtouri/snf-occi/README.md

 snf-occi
 ========
+snf-occi 0.6 support the OCCI 1.2 protocol.
+It works with OOI 1.0.0 or better.

-snf-occi 0.3 implements the OCCI 1.1 protocol for Synnefo clouds.
+snf-occi 0.4 implements the OCCI 1.1 protocol for Synnefo clouds.
 Since version 0.2, authentication is performed by an external keystone-compatible service, like "Astavoms".
 The major change is the abandonment of "snfOCCI" in favor of "OOI".